 SWORK 750.
-Advanced Field Practicum: Direct Practice Social Work (4) Cr/NC/RP Prerequisites: Social Work 650 and concurrent registration in Social Work 739 or 740 and 744 or 745.
+Advanced Field Practicum: Direct Practice Social Work (4) Cr/NC/RP

+Prerequisites: Social Work 650 and concurrent registration in Social Work 739 or 740 and 744 or 745.

 Advanced field instruction in public or voluntary social work setting.
 Eight units required.
 Continuation and intensification of experiences in application of social work objectives, principles and skills in service to individuals, families, groups and communities.
+Maximum credit eight units applicable to a master's degree.

 SWORK 758.
-Seminar in Social Work and Selected Fields of Practice (1-3)
+Seminar in Social Work and Selected

-Traditional and emerging fields of practice and related social work responsibilities and roles.
+Fields of Practice (1-3) Traditional and emerging fields of practice and related social work responsibilities and roles.
 May be repeated with new content.
 See Class Schedule for specific content.

-Maximum gradit six units applicable to a masteria degree.
 Maximum credit six units applicable to a master's degree.